What should your customer do when they come across a legal dispute?

 Published on 25/02/26

-Legal disputes often arise unexpectedly - whether it’s a disagreement with a neighbour, a contract issue, housing matter or employment dispute.
-Whatever the situation, taking the right steps early on helps protect your position for the legal process ahead.
+Legal disputes often arise unexpectedly, whether it’s a disagreement with a neighbour, a contract issue, housing matter or employment dispute.
+Whatever the situation, taking the right steps early on helps protect your customer for the legal process ahead.

-Here are some key actions to take as soon as you or your business face a legal issue.
+Here are some key actions to take as soon as your business customer faces a legal issue.

 Step 1: Gather and preserve the facts

-Before emotions escalate, or communication breaks down between parties, make sure you have a clear understanding of what has happened.
-Take time to:
+Before emotions escalate, or communication breaks down between parties, make sure they have a clear understanding of what has happened.
+They should take time to:

 - Document the facts and events as soon as possible – including dates, times and what was said or done